cbrit/rust_notes/rust_notes.md

 - Prefer slicing a string over indexing into it.
 See [Slicing Strings](https://doc.rust-lang.org/book/ch08-02-strings.html#slicing-strings) in the Rust Book for an explanation.

+- If an external function is needed, include its parent and call it with `parent::function();` to disambiguate it from local functions.

+- "Using primitive values when a complex type would be more appropriate is an anti-pattern known as *primitive obsession*." - Rust Book

+- Place function tests in the same file as where they are defined, in the `tests`  module.

 ## Commands

 - Compile